Broder Knud Brodersen Wigelsen: Naval career

 Returning to the Kattegat, Wigelsen became acting head of the gunboat flotilla based on the island of Samsøe while his superior officer Jørgen Conrad de Falsen was on sick leave, recovering from wounds received the year before in an unsuccessful attack on a convoy off Hjelm.
 Wigelsen was then ordered to Grenaa where he now commanded a force of eight gunboats.
-This force, together with the gunboat flotilla from Samsøe under Falsen, took the action to the British on 18–19 August when the brig HMS Attack was captured for the Danish navy.
+This force, together with the gunboat flotilla from Samsøe under Falsen, took the action to the British on 18–19 August when the brig HMS Attack was captured by the Danish navy.
 The gunboat flotilla from Fladstrand was also involved in the actions of 18–19 August.

-Wigelsen and his gunboats continued to annoy British vessels in the Kattegat.
+Wigelsen and his gunboats continued to target British vessels in the Kattegat.
 When Wigelsen received intelligence that the British were planning an attack in overwhelming force to destroy his squadron, he ordered all his gunboats to evacuate to Kalundborg in January 1814.
 Wigelsen was created a Knight in the Order of the Dannebrog in 1811 and was awarded the Cross of Honour in 1812.